Nitrolaunch/nitrolaunch/docs/docs/plugins/user_guide.md

 # Plugin User Guide

-Plugins are extensions to MCVM that add new functionality.
+Plugins are extensions to Nitrolaunch that add new functionality.
 They can add new subcommands, support extra modloaders, and more.
-They allow MCVM to be modular and only include the features you need, keeping it less bloated and making it easier to maintain.
+They allow Nitrolaunch to be modular and only include the features you need, keeping it less bloated and making it easier to maintain.

 ## ⚠️WARNING⚠️